gruns/furl/API.md

 A path that starts with '/' is considered absolute, and a Path can be absolute or not as specified or set by the mutable boolean attribute __isabsolute__.
-URL paths have a special restriction: they must be absolute if there's a __netloc__ (username, password, host, and/or port) because a path must start with a '/' to separate itself from a __netloc__.
-Fragment paths have no such limitation and __isabsolute__ and can be be True or False without restriction.
+URL Paths have a special restriction: they must be absolute if there's a __netloc__ (username, password, host, and/or port) because a path must start with '/' to separate itself from a __netloc__.
+Fragment Paths have no such limitation and __isabsolute__ and can be be True or False without restriction.

 Here's a URL Path example that shows how __isabsolute__ becomes True and